tlagaly/lawnsync-app/memory-bank/activeContext.md

 - Add unit tests for TaskSchedulerService and TaskScheduler component
 - Add unit tests for WateringService and related components
 - Add unit tests for Git automation scripts
+- Add unit tests for OfflineService and related components
+- Add unit tests for AnalyticsService and FeedbackService
+- Optimize IndexedDB queries for better performance
+- Implement more robust error handling for sync failures
+- Optimize analytics event batching for better performance and reliability

 ## Recent Changes
 - Created full user onboarding flow with multi-step navigation